February 6-10, 2019 Annual Cabin Trip: (109 Photos)

 103. After a couple phone calls & text messages to the crew for technical support Ronnie had the spare belt installed in no time.

-102. Tuesday afternoon French arrived at the cabin and fired up the Argo for a rip up the pond with the boys.
+102. Tuesday afternoon French arrived at the cabin and fired up his track equipped 2017 Argo Huntmaster for a rip up the pond with the boys.

 101.

-100. Wednesday morning finally arrived, with work finally finished for eth week Sooley & I hit the highway west to Whitbourne to start our time at the cabin!
-Project Foreman was loaded into the bed of my winter mode Silverado and enough gear to support all sorts of outdoor activities piled high in the back seat.
+100. Wednesday morning finally arrived, with work commitments finished for the week Sooley & I hit the highway west to Whitbourne to begin our trip!
+Project Foreman was loaded into the bed of my winter mode Silverado along with enough gear to support all sorts of outdoor activities piled high in the back seat.

-99. Rain overnight Tuesday melted all of the snow, but I did take Project REV up the pond while there was still lots of standing water to cool the heat exchangers just to burn some of the 12 month old gas out of the carburetors.
+99. Rain overnight Tuesday melted all of the snow, but I did take Project Powertek REV up the pond while there was still lots of standing water to cool the heat exchangers just to burn off some of the 12 month old gas from the carburetors.

-98. Sooley and Jessica arrived shortly after I unloaded my truck and proceeded to unload nearly all of Sooley's worldly possessions from TWO vehicles into the cabin.
+98. Sooley and Jessica arrived just after I finished unloading my truck and proceeded to unload what appeared to be all of Sooley's worldly possessions from TWO vehicles into the cabin.
 LoL

 97. Project REV is in need of a new battery and a taillight bulb but is otherwise working extremely well!